Five popular anime series for beginners interested in the eccentric Japanese shows

 Genres: Drama, Comedy, Sports

-If you like the excitement of sports, the heat of competition, and the power of team spirit, "Haikyuu!" is a must-see for beginners who enjoy a light-hearted and motivational storyline, including a diverse collection of characters.
+If you like the excitement of sports, the heat of competition and the power of team spirit, "Haikyuu!" is a must-see, especially for beginners who enjoy a light-hearted and motivational storyline, including a diverse collection of characters.

 4. “Attack on Titan (Shingeki No Kyojin)” (2013-2022)